-However, the legislators have failed to recognise that the New Zealand Government is not a ‘currency user’ like citizens and businesses, and that it does not do anything to produce revenue.
-The New Zealand Government is an entirely separate entity to the public and private businesses.
+However, the legislators have failed to recognise that the New Zealand Government is not a ‘currency user’ like citizens and businesses and that it does not do anything to produce revenue.
+The New Zealand Government is an entirely separate entity from the public and private businesses.
 It is the only authorised entity that can act as the ‘currency issuer’ of the sovereign New Zealand Dollar.
-The currency it issues is fiat currency, or new government money.
+The currency it issues is fiat currency or new government money.
 It does not need tax revenue to issue it, nor does it need to borrow from another organisation or country to issue the sovereign New Zealand currency.
-At present, from advise by neo-classical economists, the New Zealand Government runs a ‘limited money supply’ model.
-It limits the budget (money supply) to the sum of taxes and borrows the balance ‘only’ because of bad advice, bad legislation and a complete lack of knowledge in how to responsibly operate the New Zealand monetary system.
+At present, from advice by neo-classical economists, the New Zealand Government runs a ‘limited money supply model.
+It limits the budget (money supply) to the sum of taxes and borrows the balance ‘only’ because of bad advice, bad legislation, and a complete lack of knowledge in how to responsibly operate the New Zealand monetary system.

-The result of this bad advise and legislation is that the New Zealand public are some of the most indebted people in the world.
-We are now a low wage and low productive country with terrible social problems and a lack of infrastructure.
+The result of this bad advice and legislation is that the New Zealand public are some of the most indebted people in the world.
+We are now a low-wage and low-productive country with terrible social problems and a lack of infrastructure.

-- Introduce a government guaranteed job scheme based on $35Kpa. tax free
+Introduce a government-guaranteed job scheme based on $40K pa.

 When a society allows its people to become unemployed often it makes them, through no fault of their own, unemployable.
 It also often ends up creating major and expensive societal problems that are almost impossible to solve.
 The One New Zealand Party, through running a capacity-based monetary system, will have largely used the available labour.
 However, there must be a system in place that captures anyone who finds themselves, for one reason or another, out of work.
 The scheme will be funded by the government and run through regional local government programs.
 With the regions designing work that suits their individual communities.

-- Minimum wage in private sector $20 per hour
+The minimum wage in the private sector will be $25 per hour

-With lower tax rates and more commercial activity corporate and businesses will be able to pay higher rates.
-The wage rate and government guaranteed job scheme must be balanced so that the private sector is always a more lucrative place work.
+With lower tax rates and more commercial activity, corporate and businesses will be able to pay higher rates.
+The wage rate and government-guaranteed job scheme must be balanced so that the private sector is always a more lucrative place to work.

 Health care will be state funded for all pensioners and children.
 For all other New Zealanders, it will be a mixture of subsidized and free.

 The age for the New Zealand Pension will be set at 65 years of age and over.
 It is available to all legal New Zealand citizens who have lived here for 10 years since age 20, with five of those years since you turned 50.
-The One New Zealand Party will guarantee that as long as it is in government, the age for eligibility will not increase and the amount paid will not decrease and it will not be means tested.
+The One New Zealand Party will guarantee that as long as it is in government, the age for eligibility will not increase, the amount paid will not decrease and it will not be means tested.